symfony/symfony-docs/security.rst

 **Reload the User from the session**
     At the beginning of each request, the user is loaded from the session (unless your firewall is ``stateless``).
-The provider "refreshes" the user  (e.g. the database is queried again for fresh data), to make sure all user information is up to date (and if necessary, the user is de-authenticated/logged out if something changed).
+The provider "refreshes" the user (e.g. the database is queried again for fresh data) to make sure all user information is up to date (and if necessary, the user is de-authenticated/logged out if something changed).
 See :ref:`user_session_refresh` for more information about this process.